Svante Arrhenius

 Svante August Arrhenius (/əˈriːniəs, əˈreɪniəs/ ə-REE-nee-əs-,_--RAY--, [ˈsvânːtɛ aˈrěːnɪɵs]; 19 February 1859 – 2 October 1927) was a Swedish scientist.
 Originally a physicist, but often referred to as a chemist, Arrhenius was one of the founders of the science of physical chemistry.
-He received the Nobel Prize for Chemistry in 1903, becoming the first Swedish Nobel laureate.
-In 1905, he became director of the Nobel Institute, where he remained until his death.
+In 1903, he received the Nobel Prize in Chemistry, becoming the first Swedish Nobel laureate.
+In 1905, he became the director of the Nobel Institute, where he remained until his death.

-Arrhenius was the first to use principles of physical chemistry to estimate the extent to which increases in atmospheric carbon dioxide are responsible for the Earth's increasing surface temperature.
+Arrhenius was the first to use the principles of physical chemistry to estimate the extent to which increases in the atmospheric carbon dioxide are responsible for the Earth's increasing surface temperature.
 His work played an important role in the emergence of modern climate science.
-In the 1960s, Charles David Keeling demonstrated that the quantity of human-caused carbon dioxide emissions into the air is enough to cause global warming.
+In the 1960s, Charles David Keeling reliably measured the level of carbon dioxide present in the air showing it was increasing and that, according to the greenhouse hypothesis, it was sufficient to cause significant global warming.

 The Arrhenius equation, Arrhenius acid, Arrhenius base, lunar crater Arrhenius, Martian crater Arrhenius, the mountain of Arrheniusfjellet, and the Arrhenius Labs at Stockholm University were so named to commemorate his contributions to science.

 Biography

 Early years

-Arrhenius was born on 19 February 1859 at Vik (also spelled Wik or Wijk), near Uppsala, Kingdom of Sweden, United Kingdoms of Sweden and Norway, the son of Svante Gustav and Carolina Thunberg Arrhenius, who were Lutheran.
+Arrhenius was born on 19 February 1859 at Vik (which can also be spelled as Wik or Wijk), near Uppsala, Kingdom of Sweden, the son of Svante Gustav and Carolina Thunberg Arrhenius, who were Lutheran.
 His father had been a land surveyor for Uppsala University, moving up to a supervisory position.
 At the age of three, Arrhenius taught himself to read without the encouragement of his parents and, by watching his father's addition of numbers in his account books, became an arithmetical prodigy.
 In later life, Arrhenius was profoundly passionate about mathematical concepts, data analysis and discovering their relationships and laws.

 At age eight, he entered the local cathedral school, starting in the fifth grade, distinguishing himself in physics and mathematics, and graduating as the youngest and most able student in 1876.